thuydoanvn/Switch-USA-gasnetwork3.0/README.md

 | `TIMESERIES`              | DATE/TEXT | The date of the LNG import measurement in the format `YYYYMMDD`.             |
 | `LNG_import_ref_quantity` | FLOAT     | The reference quantity of LNG imported in million BTU (MMBtu).                        |

-### Table 24: gas_disposing_cost.csv
+### Table 25: gas_disposing_cost.csv

 | Column Name            | Data Type | Description                                                               |
 | ---------------------- | --------- | ------------------------------------------------------------------------- |
 | `gas_disposing_cost` | FLOAT     | The cost associated with gas disposing/flaring, in dollars per MMBtu. |

-To consider impacts on equilibrium quantity and price for the Residential and Commercial (RC) sector from exogenously adding a new pipeline, add the following input files.
+To consider impacts on equilibrium quantity and price for the Residential and Commercial (RC) sector from exogenously adding a new pipeline, add the input tables **26-28**.
 The model will then take this additional pipeline as given when optimizing other investment decisions.

-### Table 25: gas_zone_cost_adder.csv
+### Table 26: gas_zone_cost_adder.csv

 | Column Name             | Data Type | Description                                                                                       |
 | ----------------------- | --------- | ------------------------------------------------------------------------------------------------- |
 | `GAS_ZONE_COST_ADDER` | TEXT      | The gas zones that are served by the exogenously built pipeline, where the cost adder is applied. |

-### Table 26: gas_lines_general_build_exogenous.csv
+### Table 27: gas_lines_general_build_exogenous.csv

 | Column Name             | Data Type | Description                                                                                                      |
 | ----------------------- | --------- | ---------------------------------------------------------------------------------------------------------------- |